-Built in 1903, the Ohabei Shalom Chapel stands at the grand entrance of the first Jewish cemetery in Massachusetts, Temple Ohabei Shalom Cemetery, founded in 1844.
-Located in East Boston and home to the largest Jewish population in turn-of-the-century New England, this splendid fieldstone Jewish chapel will be completely restored.
-The chapel will serve as the East Boston Immigration Center, dedicated to all those who came through the Port of Boston during the great immigration wave of the 19th century.
-Focusing on Boston’s early Jewish immigration, the chapel will feature audio oral histories, photos and artifacts of what life was like during those early days.
+The Chapel stands at the grand entrance of the first Jewish cemetery in Massachusetts, Temple Ohabei Shalom Cemetery, founded in 1844.
+Primarily focusing on Boston’s early Jewish immigration, the chapel will feature audio oral histories, photos and artifacts of what Jewish life was like during those early days.
 The Center will also host concerts, presentations and educational programs.
-The local current immigrant communities will benefit as the Center’s lower level will have classrooms for meetings and instruction on becoming an American citizen as well as a resource center to help those using the Jewish model of success in this country.

-To learn more about naming opportunities at the exhibit hall for major gift donors, please call the JCAM Charitable Foundation and a member of our Ohabei Shalom Chapel development team will schedule a time to meet with you.
+To learn more about naming opportunities at the exhibit hall for major gift donors, please call the JCAM Charitable Foundation and a member of our development team will schedule a time to meet with you.

 Thank you for your support.
-Together, we will succeed in our quest to preserve the legacy of the Mystic River Jewish community and save the one and only Ohabei Shalom Chapel!
+Together, we will succeed in creating an educational environment to house our shared history and preserve the legacy of our Jewish roots in the Boston area.

 Learn what makes Jewish cemeteries Jewish!